lemicoin/soon/index.md

 # soon

-This domain, [GitHub organisation](https://github.com/lemicoin) and [X profile](https://x.com/lemicoin) have been reserved for a project that will be released soon.
+Domain [Lemicoin.com](https://lemicoin.com), [GitHub organisation](https://github.com/lemicoin) and handle [@lemicoin](https://x.com/lemicoin) on X have been reserved for a memecoin project that will be released soon.
 Stay tuned!